 You want to start tracking these intermediate metrics after achieving some degree of growth.
 At this stage, you should be tracking Conversions and Costs.

 These intermediate metrics are ideal for when you start to optimize your campaigns, filter out expensive and low-converting products, and restructure product groups based on profitability or ROAS target.

 Advanced metrics like ROAS and True Profit Margin are for when your campaign is running like a well-oiled machine.

 These metrics help you better understand at what ROAS target your product groups and campaigns become profitable, and whether that profitability is limited to the advertising ecosystem or extends to your actual ledger.

 If used efficiently, Standard Shopping campaigns can bring you profitable results.
-So, if you are leaning towards Standard Shopping over Smart Shopping, here are some tips to run profitable Standard Shopping campaigns.
+So, if you are leaning towards Standard Shopping over Performance Max, here are some tips to run profitable Standard Shopping campaigns.